-Status Code Status Description

-Arrested Alleged election violator has been arrested.

-Complaint closed by OECS due to either a)

-facially insufficient; or b) OECS conducted

-preliminary investigation and determined

-insufficient evidence exists for referral to law

-Closed by OECS 2 enforcement.

-The case was referred by OECS to law

-enforcement; however, law enforcement

-declined to pursue for any number of reasons

-including, but not limited to: insufficient

-evidence; unable to locate target; statute of

-Closed/Declined by FDLE/SAO/SWP limitations issue; target deceased.

-OECS conducted preliminary investigation and

-referred the case to law enforcement for

-criminal investigation/prosecution.
-The case is

-Pending in the criminal investigative stage.

-OECS is in the process of conducting a

-preliminary investigation and will soon make a

-decision on whether to close the case or make a

-Preliminary criminal referral.
+Status Code Status Description Complaint closed by OECS due to either a) facially insufficient; or b) OECS conducted preliminary investigation and determined insufficient evidence exists for referral to law Closed by OECS enforcement.
+The case was referred by OECS to law enforcement; however, law enforcement declined to pursue for any number of reasons including, but not limited to: insufficient evidence; unable to locate target; statute of Closed/Declined by FDLE/SAO/SWP limitations issue; target deceased.
+Pending OECS conducted preliminary investigation and referred the case to law enforcement for criminal investigation/prosecution.
+The case is in the criminal investigative stage.
+OECS is in the process of conducting a preliminary investigation and will soon make a decision on whether to close the case or make a Preliminary criminal referral.
+Referred to DOE for list maintenance OECS reviewed the case but determined insufficient evidence exists to warrant criminal referral; however, based on the information OECS reviewed, OECS believes an election official should be notified to review the information to determine whether list maintenance activity should be conducted on the voter.
+7